msveshnikov/cyberia/README.md

 8. Mobile responsiveness and cross-platform support
 9. Performance optimization and scalability improvements
 10. Advanced AI features for dynamic world generation
+11. Integration of VR and AR technologies
+12. Blockchain and NFT implementation
+13. Expansion of AI-driven content and gameplay elements
+14. Launch of user-generated content marketplace
+15. Development of external API and developer tools

 ## Getting Started